 In the morning, pour the bowl of soaked rice with its water in blender.

 Start grinding it to form a thick galapong batter or until smooth and no traces of rice bits.
 Once done, pour it back into your mixing bowl.
 Mix-in sifted baking powder, salt and sugar.
 Add the coconut milk.
-Mix very well until the batter is smooth.
+Fold in the batter and DO NOT STIR, just fold it like your folding a paper using a spatula to retain the small air packets in between the batter.
+These bubbles will make your puto fluffy when steamed.

 Remember that banana leaves is essential because it adds a classic flavor to your rice puto.
 It is what makes rice puto smell so delicious when cooked.
 (If you will be using banana leaves, heat it first to wilt it and place in the molder.)
 I wilt it using the stove, heat it for just a few seconds on top of the stove.